puppetlabs/puppet-docs/source/puppet/5.4/yard/index.md

     yard doc
     ```

     The YARD tool will generate the content into a new `doc` folder inside your current working directory.
 The `doc` directory is already in the Puppet repository's `.gitignore` file, so they should not be exposed to git's workspace if you generate them inside of the repository.
 To generate the docs to a specific directory, use the `--output-dir <PATH>` option.

+    YARD generates many warning messages.
+To silence these messages, run `yard doc` with the `-q` (quiet) option.

 6. Open the generated HTML in your workstation's web browser.
-The `_index.html` file is a navigational index, and `index.html` is the YARD-rendered output of the Puppet repo's README file.
+The `_index.html` file is an alphabetical index, and `index.html` is the YARD-rendered output of the Puppet repo's README file.
+Both are good starting points for navigating the YARD content.